 ― na (NA), Monday, 15 May 2017 20:25 (five years ago) link

 i've bought and sold a bunch of guitars on reverb and ebay over the last 18 months and never had a problem with any of them after following the basics of buying online - don't buy from people with little or no feedback, ask questions whenever you think you need to, bail if you get the slightest hint of anything untoward going on, and if you can help it don't spend more than you'll get back for it if you don't bond with it when it arrives and you want to sell it on again

-― The Patricia Routledge Meatspin Gif Has Made You Gay (bizarro gazzara), Tuesday, 16 May 2017 09:11 (four years ago) link
+― The Patricia Routledge Meatspin Gif Has Made You Gay (bizarro gazzara), Tuesday, 16 May 2017 09:11 (five years ago) link

 I was offered a gift certificate to an online shopping site of my choice.
 I want a music gear site, maybe to use toward a new microphone.
 What's the best bet?

 ― IF (Terrorist) Yes, Explain (man alive), Thursday, 26 October 2017 20:25 (four years ago) link

 does it even matter? are they all the same?

 ― IF (Terrorist) Yes, Explain (man alive), Thursday, 26 October 2017 20:37 (four years ago) link

 Is reverb.com any good?
 Are their prices inflated?